tronprotocol/documentation/TRX/Tron-http.md

-Owner_address is the address of the token issuer, converted to a hex string Description is a description of the token, converted to a hex string Url is the official website address of the token issuer, converted to a hex string New_limit is the free bandwidth that each token can use for each holder.
+Owner_address is the address of the token issuer, converted to a hex string Description is a description of the token, converted to a hex string Url is the official website address of the token issuer, converted to a hex string New_limit is the Token Creator's bandwidth avaible for use by holders of the token.
-New_public_limit is the free bandwidth of the token for all users.
+New_public_limit is the free bandwidth that each holder of the token can use for free.
+This will subtract from the Token Creator's available bandwidth.
 Return value: Token update transaction raw data

 /wallet/listnodes